BSVNithin/Stack-overflow-clone/README.md

 use the above command on the server side to run server

-<h3>You can view thw website here: https://nithin-stackoverflow-clone.netlify.app/</h3>
+<h3>You can view the website here: https://nithin-stackoverflow-clone.netlify.app/</h3>